CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-09-24-tips-on-finding-a-job-in-engineering.markdown

 ## Closing Thoughts

 Contrary to what many say, job hunting is a full time job in of itself.
-It takes a lot of time, energy, dedication, and determination.
-Hopefully, these resources will help you on your conquest.
+It takes a lot of time, energy, dedication, & determination.
+Hopefully, these resources will help on your conquest.

->->Good luck and all the best in your search!<-
+>->Good luck and all the best in your job search!<-

 CJL